morefigs/traceprint/README.md

 <br>Some options are configurable:

-    import printstack
-    printstack.set_options(
+    import printstack; printstack.set_options(
-        limit=1,        # limits the depth of the stack links, 0 for no limit right_align=40  # adjusts the right align width of the stack link )
+        limit=1,                        # limit depth of stack entries displayed, if limit is above zero right_align=40,                 # number of characters to offset the link text to the right by flatten_recurring_outputs=True  # display recurring outputs (e.g. from a loop) inline instead of multiline )